 Potential pollutant linkages that could impact the identified receptors have been identified in the Preliminary CSM assessment.
 These linkages have been identified where the source, pathway, and receptor are all present and potentially viable, and the source is therefore considered to pose a theoretical risk to the identified receptors.
+However, we note that all the risks are classified as low or very low risk.
+This is primarily related to the small volume of cable fluid lost (100L) and the time elapsed since the loss (11 years) giving potential for LAB to degrade in the subsurface.
+Golder consider that only residual pockets of LAB, if any, will remain at this time from this loss.

-The nearest protected sites are South Dublin Bay SAC and South Dublin Bay and River Tolka Estuary SPA, both located approximately 470 m southeast of the Site.
-At this distance from Site, these areas are not considered a potential receptor, as there is no viable pathway present.
+The nearest protected sites are South Dublin Bay SAC and South Dublin Bay and River Tolka Estuary SPA, both located approximately 1.5 km southeast of the Site.
+At this distance from Site, and considering the leak volume, these sites are not considered a potential receptor, as there is no viable pathway present.